ianmacdougald/jon/README.md

-# jon/jof: A simple, central interface for managing JACK, a2jmidid, and QjackCTL
+# jon/jof: A simple interface for managing JACK, a2jmidid, and QjackCTL

 To install jon and jof in /usr/local/bin, run:
 ~~~~